 Approach

-The project improves women's participation in society by promoting dialogue between women about gender roles.
-At the same time, it raises awareness of gender equality among men, including traditional and religious authorities.
+• It facilitates dialogue among women about gender roles and raises awareness of gender equality among men, including traditional and religious authorities.

-The project works on participatory development planning with state line ministries, local authorities and civil society organisations.
-Planning is integrated into municipal, regional and state budgets.
+• The project works with state ministries, local authorities, and civil society organisations to integrate development planning into municipal, regional and state budgets.

-The project also provides financial support to women in the agricultural sector to tackle gender-based stereotypes and improve the economic participation of individuals and groups.
+• It provides support to women in agriculture to challenge gender-based stereotypes and improve their economic participation.

 Additional information